kore75/SPWordReport/README.md

 Azure Ad make it possible to connecto to varios different Apis.
 The webpart created for SP Online uses Azure Ad to auhenticate.
-Msal within react can be used create a Json Web Token.
+Msal within react can be used create access Json web tokens.
-This webToken is verified by the web API and used for an OBO Flow to request tokens for SP.
+This webToken is verified by the web API and used for an OBO flow to request other access tokens for SP.

-The report template itself is word docx Field with Mailmerge Fields uses.
+The report template itself is word docx Field with mailmerge fields.
 The syncfusion library has advanced mail merge features, witch can fill those fields .
-This word feature is usuly used for serial letters, but comes quity handy is this specific sceanrio.
+This word feature is usualy used for serial letters, but comes quity handy is this specific sceanrio.

 ```mermaid
 flowchart LR